syncfusion-content/winui-docs/winui/Chart/Axis.md

 **Customization** **of** **Minor** **Ticklines**

-The thickness of the minor tick lines can be customized using [`SmallTickLineSize`](https://help.syncfusion.com/cr/WinUI/Syncfusion.UI.Xaml.Charts.RangeAxisBase.html#Syncfusion_UI_Xaml_Charts_RangeAxisBase_SmallTickLineSize) property as shown in the below code snippet.
+The height of the minor tick lines can be customized using [`SmallTickLineSize`](https://help.syncfusion.com/cr/WinUI/Syncfusion.UI.Xaml.Charts.RangeAxisBase.html#Syncfusion_UI_Xaml_Charts_RangeAxisBase_SmallTickLineSize) property as shown in the below code snippet.

 {% tabs %}